patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/tokens/tokens.md

 ## Why use tokens?

 Tokens help maintain consistency across product design processes by ensuring that the same colors and styles are always used for the same use cases.
-By removing the decision making that would otherwise go into choosing the right color, heading level, spacing, and so on, designs can be create more consistently and efficienctly.
+By removing the decision making that would otherwise go into choosing the right color, heading level, spacing, and so on, designs can be created more consistently and efficiently.

 [Add visual here with an example of a couple of tokens being used for an element]